Adjoint FrΓ©chet derivative #

 adjFDeriv π f x = (fderiv π f x).adjoint

-The main purpose of this function is to compute gradient f x = adjFDeriv π f x 1
+The main purpose of this function is to compute gradient f x = adjFDeriv π f x 1.
+We provide

 Instances For